 - Instagram – Bio Link

-- Instagram – Link in Story [Feature for accounts with over 10,000 Followers]
+- Instagram – Link in Story [The Swipe Up Feature is for accounts with over 10,000 Followers at this stage]

 - Twitter – Website Link